binpash/try/docs/try.1.md

 -D *DIR*

-: Sets DIR as the working directory (implies -n)
+: Specifies DIR as the overlay directory (implies -n).
+The use of -D also implies that *DIR* already exists.

 ## Subcommands